Boston Premises Liability Lawyers

 Boston premises liability attorneys fighting for the people of Massachusetts

 If you were hurt in an accident on someone else’s property, talk to the lawyers at Breakstone, White & Gluck in MA.
 We know how to hold property owners, managers, landlords, and other parties responsible when their negligence leads to accidents and serious injuries.
 We’ll fight for the compensation to which you’re entitled and work to ensure your medical bills get paid.
-To schedule a free consultation, call our attorneys or use our contact form.
+To schedule a free consultation, call our attorneys at 866-302-0272 or use our contact form.